ITz-net/openvpn_ubuntu/README.md

-# Simple pre-compiled OpenVPN with TunnelBlick XOR Patch on latest Ubuntu 17.x binaries!
+# Pre-compiled OpenVPN with TunnelBlick XOR Patch on latest Ubuntu 17.10 binaries!

+This version of OpenVPN encrypt your all vpn session by XOR patch (SSL encrypted) with no way to simple detect using VPN..

-Try to download a pre-compiled *.deb file and install it use command dpkg -i *.deb, tested on Ubuntu 16.04.LTS and latest Ubuntu 17.x
+Try to download a compiled openvpn_2.4.4-XOR_amd64.deb for both client & server Ubuntu'Os, for install it use command "dpkg -i openvpn_2.4.4-XOR_amd64.deb"

+Tested on Ubuntu 16.04.LTS and latest Ubuntu 17.10 Artfull

+Enjoy!